shown in other instead.

-To attach a rope to a body use a particles joint.
-In case of rigid bodies (either static or dynamic) and dummy bodies, pinned particles stay fixed in their position and follow transformations of attached objects pulling the rope with it.
+To attach a rope to a body, use the Particles joint.
+In case of Rigid body (either static or dynamic) and Dummy body, pinned particles stay fixed in their position and follow transformations of attached objects pulling the rope with it.

-- Select a rigid body, a ragdoll body or a dummy body.
+- Select Rigid body, RagDoll body or Dummy body.

-- Adjust the pinning area using threshold and size parameters of the particles joint.
+- Adjust the pinning area using the Threshold and Size parameters of the Particles joint.

 Attachment to Skinned Mesh#

-Convincing simulation of the rope on a skinned character requires a different approach.
-To follow bones transformations, each vertex of the rope that is found in the particles joint area is mapped to the nearest skinned mesh vertex (up to the distance specified by the Threshold parameter of the particles joint).
+Convincing simulation of the rope on a Mesh Skinned character requires a different approach.
+To follow bones transformations, each vertex of the rope that is found in the Particles joint area is mapped to the nearest Mesh Skinned vertex (up to the distance specified by the Threshold parameter of the particles joint).

-For example, we need to create a rope that is glued to the hand of a skinned character while the rest of the rope hangs and moves loosely.
+For example, we need to create a rope that is glued to the hand of a Mesh Skinned character while the rest of the rope hangs and moves loosely.
 It is done in the following steps:

-- When creating a skinned mesh, add a rope segment surface identical to the clipped part that needs to be pinned.
-In our case, it's rope part in a hand.
+- When creating a Mesh Skinned, add a rope segment surface identical to the clipped part that needs to be pinned.
+In our case, it's the rope part in a hand.

-- Add skinned mesh that has a ragdoll body assigned.
+- Add Mesh Skinned that has a RagDoll body assigned.
 Make sure that the rope segment surface is enabled.

-- Add a separate dynamic rope mesh and synchronize its position with skinned character.
-Turn off physical simulation (CTRL + SPACE) and assign a rope body.
+- Add a separate dynamic rope mesh and synchronize its position with Mesh Skinned character.
+Turn off physical simulation (CTRL + SPACE) and assign a Rope body.